 - Sweet pea

-Whether you’re looking for the popular flowers for yourself, as a gift, at an event or for your wedding.
-These 8 flowers are sure to make anyone’s day and bring a touch of elegance or pop of colour to your home.
+These 8 popular flowers are sure to make anyone’s day and bring a touch of elegance or pop of colour to your home.

-We love fresh flowers as much as the next person but have chosen to specialise in dried flowers as they are real flowers that have been dried to last for years.
-They are economical as they don’t need to be thrown away every week once they wilt and die.
-Dried flower are up there with the most popular flowers and we don’t see that trend going away anytime soon!
+We love fresh flowers as much as the next person but have chosen to specialise in dried flowers as they are real flowers that have been dried or preserved to last for years.
+Dried flowers are up there with the most popular flowers and we don’t see this trend going away anytime soon!